FREQUENTLY ASKED QUESTIONS

 I have an accordion I would like to sell (or buy).
 Can you complete an assessment and evaluation?

 I don't do evaluations.
 It's worth noting that older accordions don't generally hold their value with age.
 Unfortunately there are not many collectors of antique accordions.
 Part of the reason for this is that very old accordions usually have worn and corroded components and cost a lot to restore to a playable condition.
 Even after being restored the aged components require more servicing than newer accordions.
 For this reason they are usually not worth much to accordionists.
+Another reason for this is that there are a lot less players today then there were back in the 1950s and 1960s, so there are more accordions in circulation than people who can play them, which brings down the price of vintage instruments.

 Can you explain what's involved in quoting the repair job for my accordion?

 Repair quotes are generally based on the amount of time it takes to complete a job.
 For example, overhauling a three reed piano accordion can take more than twenty hours of concentrated continuous work.
 Such large jobs often require re-waxing, tuning and re-valving and various other repairs that can come up such as replacing bellow seals or resetting keyboards.
 If you consider twenty hours in regard to a reasonable hourly rate, and then add parts on top, you will be able to see why the cost of accordion repairs can add up.
-However, this cost should be weighed against the cost of a new Italian or German made full-size accordions, which start in the range of $6000 and in many cases sell for tens of thousands of dollars.
-A funny thing a customer said to me once is that the cost of a new good quality accordion is more than the cost of a new motorbike.
+However, this cost should be weighed against the cost of a new Italian or German made accordion.
+For example, brand new full-sized Italian made accordions start in the range of $8000 Australian dollars and in many cases such new accordions sell for tens of thousands of dollars.
+It should also be noted that vintage accordions were at least this expensive in terms of actual value when they were sold new back in 1950s and 1960s.

 Can you help me find a specific part for my vintage accordion?